Mini Pancakes

 Notes

-- The most important thing is to not overwork the batter which will result in tough pancakes and no one wants that!
+- The most important thing is not to overwork the batter, which will result in tough pancakes, and no one wants that!
 Mix until just combined.

 - Have ingredients at room temperature so that the batter has an even texture and achieves more volume.